Semicontinuity of capacity under pointed intrinsic flat convergence: Semicontinuity of capacity

 which has $\Lip(\tilde f)=\Lip(f)$. } of $u\circ \varphi^{-1}$, where the latter is defined on the image of $\varphi$.
 We then define $u_i = U \circ \varphi_i$, a 1-Lipschitz function on $\set(T_i \llcorner B(p_i,r))$ for each $i$.
 Given a sequence of nonnegative real numbers $\{\alpha_i\}$ converging to 0, the sets

-will be called a sequence of \emph{corresponding regions}; they depend on the choices of $u$, $r_0$, the space $Y$, the embeddings, and the sequence $\alpha_i$.
-They were essentially defined in \cite{JL}, where it was proved that (roughly --- see the proof of Proposition \ref{prop_K_i} below) $N_i \llcorner K_i$ subsequentially $\F$-converges to $N \llcorner K$.
-(We are generalizing the definition in \cite{JL} slightly by allowing the $\alpha_i$ to depend on $i$ as well as working in \emph{local} integral current spaces, though we are restricting the form of $u$.)
+will be called a sequence of \emph{corresponding regions}; they depend on the choices of $u$, $r_0$, $r$, the space $Y$, the maps $\varphi_i$ and $\varphi$, and the sequence $\alpha_i$.
+They were essentially defined in \cite{JL}, where it was proved that (roughly --- see the proof of Proposition \ref{prop_K_i} below) if $N_i \to N$ in the pointed $\F$ sense, then $N_i \llcorner K_i$ subsequentially $\F$-converges to $N \llcorner K$.
+(Here we are generalizing the definition in \cite{JL} slightly by allowing the $\alpha_i$ to depend on $i$ as well as working in \emph{local} integral current spaces $N_i$, though we are restricting the choice of defining function $u$.)